jacopocarotenuto/SBI_RedBloodCells/Project Management Proposal.md

 - Any time time a document is created, it needs to be added to "Name_of_files.md" with a short description of what is that.
 - Every time there is a commit, use this structure:
 prefix: Comment
-The prefix should be feat for new functionalities or new files created, fix for bugs correction, while the coomment should be just a few lines defining what was done.
+The prefix should be feat for new functionalities or new files created, fix for bugs correction, while the comment should be just a few lines defining what was done.